Pure Message Passing Can Estimate Common Neighbor for Link Prediction: Experiments

-\paragraph{Datasets, baselines and experimental setup} We conduct evaluations across a diverse spectrum of 15 graph benchmark datasets, which include 8 non-attributed and 7 attributed graphs.
-It also includes three datasets from OGB~\citep{hu_open_2021} with predefined train/test splits.
-In the absence of predefined splits, links are partitioned into train, validation, and test sets using a 70-10-20 percent split.
-Our comparison spans three categories of link prediction models: (1) heuristic-based methods encompassing CN, AA, and RA; (2) node-level models like GCN and SAGE; and (3) link-level models, including SEAL, Neo-GNN~\citep{yun_neo-gnns_2021}, ELPH~\citep{chamberlain_graph_2022}, and NCNC~\citep{wang_neural_2023}.
-Each experiment is conducted 10 times, with the average score and standard deviations reported.
-The evaluation metrics are aligned with the standard metrics for OGB datasets, and we utilize Hits@50 for the remaining datasets.
-We limit the number of hops $r=2$, which results in a good balance of performance and efficiency.
-A comprehensive description of the experimental setup is available in Appendix~\ref{sec:exp_details}. \paragraph{Results} Performance metrics are shown in Tables~\ref{tab:non_attr} and~\ref{tab:attr}.
-Our methods, \our and \ourtwo, demonstrate superior performance, surpassing baseline models across all evaluated benchmarks by a significant margin.
-Notably, \our tends to outperform \ourtwo in various benchmarks, suggesting that node-level structural features (\Eqref{eq:de}) might be more valuable for link prediction tasks than the walk-level features (\Eqref{eq:wk_est}).
-In large-scale graph benchmarks such as PPA and Citation2, \ourtwo sets new benchmarks, establishing state-of-the-art results.
-For other datasets, our methods show a substantial performance uplift, with improvements in Hits@50 ranging from $2\%$ to $10\%$ compared to the closest competitors. \paragraph{Model size and inference time} A separate assessment focuses on the trade-off between model size and inference time using the Collab dataset, with findings presented in~\Figref{fig:speed_size}.
-Observing the prominent role of graph structure in link prediction performance on Collab, we introduce a streamlined version of our model, termed MPLP(no feat).
-This variant solely capitalizes on structural features, resulting in a compact model with merely 260 parameters.
-Nevertheless, its efficacy rivals that of models which are orders of magnitude larger.
-Furthermore,~\our's inference time for a single epoch ranks among the quickest in state-of-the-art approaches, underscoring its efficiency both in terms of time and memory footprint.
-More details can be found in Appendix~\ref{sec:inf_time_detail}. \paragraph{Estimation accuracy} We investigate the precision of~\our in estimating $\text{\#}(p,q)$, which denotes the count of node labels, using the Collab dataset.
+\paragraph{Estimation accuracy} We investigate the precision of~\our in estimating $\text{\#}(p,q)$, which denotes the count of node labels, using the Collab dataset.
 The outcomes of this examination are illustrated in~\Figref{fig:est_acc}.
 Although ELPH possesses the capability to approximate these counts utilizing techniques like MinHash and Hyperloglog, our method exhibits superior accuracy.
 Moreover, ELPH runs out of memory when the dimension is larger than $3000$.
 Remarkably, deploying a one-hot encoding strategy for the hubs further bolsters the accuracy of~\our, concurrently diminishing the variance introduced by inherent graph structures.
 An exhaustive analysis, including time efficiency considerations, is provided in Appendix~\ref{sec:minhash_vs_mplp}. \paragraph{Extended ablation studies} Further ablation studies have been carried out to understand the individual contributions within \our.
 These include: (1) an exploration of the distinct components of \our in Appendix~\ref{sec:ab}; (2) an analysis of the performance contributions from different structural estimations in Appendix~\ref{sec:sf_ab}; and (3) an examination of parameter sensitivity in Appendix~\ref{sec:param_sen}.